freeverseio/laos-public-docs/learn/laos-and-its-testnet.md

 LAOS began producing blocks as a Parachain on Polkadot on July 7, 2024.

 Here are the details for LAOS Mainnet and LAOS Testnet (named LAOS Sigma).
-Note that the EVM functionalities of the chain are already enabled in the Testnet, and will be integrated in Mainnet as part of the next upgrade.

 For real-time availability of RPC endpoints, please check the ChainList entries for [Mainnet](https://chainlist.org/chain/6283) and [Testnet](https://chainlist.org/chain/62850).&#x20;